CCOG for CG 140A Summer 2022

-- Increase self awareness as it relates to career readiness and confidence, values, interests, skills and personality.
+- Increase self awareness as it relates to career readiness and confidence, values, interests, skills, lifestyle and personality.

-- Use critical thinking skills to effectively analyze and synthesize career research to make an informed career decision.
+- Use critical thinking and problem solving skills to effectively analyze and synthesize personal traits and career research to make an informed career decision.

 - Research occupational/career and educational information using various methods (informational interviews, career resource center, internet).